Handling Our Own Pileups

 Miscellaneous

-This final critical success factor deals with things largely beyond our control, viz., interference and misbehavers, nevertheless how we handle these will set us apart from the crowd - as a pro.
+This final critical success factor deals with things largely beyond our control, viz., interference and misbehavers.
+How we handle these will set us apart from the crowd as a pro.

 Interference, accidental or intentional, is a reality of pileups.
-Some may not like DXing (or contests) and they may show their displeasure by deliberately interfering with our operation.
-On the other hand, propagation may have changed such that stations previously out of our skip zone now become clearly audible, resulting in interference to our pileup.
-No matter the circumstance, it’s important to remain calm and avoid voicing anger or disrespectful language.
+Some may not like DXing (or contests) and some may show their displeasure by deliberately interfering with our operation.
+On the other hand, propagation may have changed and stations previously out of our skip zone now become clearly audible, resulting in interference to our pileup.
+No matter the circumstance, it is important to remain calm and avoid voicing anger or disrespectful language.
 Simply ask the pileup to standby while the situation clarifies itself and we can determine more clearly what we up against.
 Derogatory comments being addressed our way are best ignored.
 At worst, changing skip conditions may necessitate a change in our calling or listening frequency.

-On the other hand, we may not need to do anything, as members in the pileup may already have identified the source of the interference and may have undertaken “police action” to dissuade the interlopers.
+On the other hand, we may not need to do anything, because members in the pileup may already have identified the source of the interference and may have undertaken “action” to dissuade the interlopers.
 Soon the frequency will likely be clear again, and we can resume as if nothing had happened.
 Above all, do not engage with or acknowledge intentional interferers.
-Stick to the high road - we will likely find we have more supporters than we imagined who will rally to our defence.
+Stick to the high road; we will likely find we have more supporters than we imagined, who will rally to our defence.

 Should the interference situation become explosive or unpleasant, simply QSY.
 If this is not practical, take a break and come back to it later.

-Maintaining proper balance and a positive attitude is key, when and if things turn nasty.
-Remember, a pileup is far from being a matter of life or death - so keep cool, stay focused and be professional.
+Maintaining proper balance and a positive attitude is key if things turn nasty.
+Remember, a pileup is far from being a matter of life or death, so keep cool, stay focused and be professional.

 Finally, don’t forget to post QSL information via QRZ.com, our personal website, DX Coffee, Daily DX Bulletin, or on one of the many other Internet resources.